Louise of the Netherlands: Crown princess

 Louise left Germany by a Swedish boat from Travemünde and arrived to Sweden with her parents and sister Marie, who were present at her wedding.
 Princess Louise and Crown Prince Charles married at Storkyrkan in Stockholm on 19 June 1850.
 She was given Countess Elisabet Piper as her hovmästarinna (senior lady-in-waiting) and Ottiliana Sparre and Ulrika Sprengsporten as maids-of-honor.
 After the wedding, her father-in-law the King took her on a tour through Sweden to introduce her to the country.

 The relationship between Louise and Charles was unhappy.
 The couple had dissimilar personalities, with Louise being introverted, shy and with a preference for a simple life, and Charles extraverted and with a love for parties and social life.
 Louise was reportedly unhappily in love with Charles, who found her unattractive and was unfaithful to her, which pained her considerably.

 From 1852 until 1860, Charles had a relationship with Josephine Sparre, maid of honor to Louise, which caused a scandal.
-Sparre was described as so dominant that the Crown Princess and her maid of honor was said to have changed places with each other and Louise being the lady-in-waiting to Josephine Sparre rather than the other way around.
+Sparre was described as so domineering that the Crown Princess and her maid of honor were said to have changed places with each other, with Louise being the lady-in-waiting to Josephine Sparre rather than the other way around.
 Fritz von Dardel described Sparre: "The lady in question is a great favorite of the Crown Prince as well as with the Crown Princess, and she governs them both entirely in everything about their daily life.
 Gifted with an unusual talent to please and make herself indispensable, she has managed to capture the Crown Prince to a strange degree."